markgw/pimlico/examples/setup_guide.md

 Simple as that.

 OpenNLP is a little trickier.
 To make things simple, we just get all the OpenNLP tools at once.
-There are also a couple of other libraries required to run the OpenNLP wrappers and we get them in the same way.
+There are also a couple of other libraries required to run the OpenNLP wrappers.
+The `opennlp` make target gets all of these at once.

     cd ~/myproject/pimlico/lib/java
     make opennlp
-    make py4j
-    make argparse4j.jar

 At the moment, it's also necessary to build the Java wrappers around OpenNLP that are provided as part of Pimlico.
 For this, you'll need a Java compiler installed on your system.